Do you struggle with macro photography lighting?

 This photo is side-lit:

-Hopefully, you now understand how the direction of the light affects your macro photos.
+Hopefully, you now understand how the light source and direction of the light affect your macro photos.

 Macro Photography Lighting: Putting It All Into Practice